StephanHCB/go-generator-lib/README.md

   * if a variable has a pattern set, the parameter value must regex-match that pattern.
 Please be advised that you must enclose the pattern with ^...$ if you want to force the whole value to match, otherwise it's enough for part of the value to match the pattern.

 The idea is that you keep your generators under version control.

+Note how you can create ansible-style loops using the same template to generate multiple output files using `with_items`.
+In fact, the output file name is always parsed using the same template engine as the actual templates, so you could also use other variables in it.

+If you set `with_items`, the template is used multiple times with the `item` variable set to the value you provided under `with_items`.
+These values can also be a whole yaml data structure, you simply access it as `{{ .item.some.field }}`.

+Also note how output directories are created for you on the fly if they don't exist.

 The [golang template language](https://golang.org/pkg/text/template/#example_Template) is pretty versatile, vaguely similar to the .j2 templates used by ansible.
 Here's a very simple example of how to include one of the parameters in your template output: